Bow Report By Bill Krenz

 KEY SELLING POINTS

+territory.
 Think about just how short that is.
 It’s the length of three dollar bills and two quarters laid end to end.
-It’s five four-inch
+It’

-manufacturer.
+and manufacturer.
 “I wanted a bow that I could hook onto my backpack and not even feel it as I hiked along.
-I was looking
+I was

 The heart of the Liberty I design is its phantom shoot-through riser.
 The riser and limb pockets combined only

-bow to shoot it, however, the true nature of the Liberty I’s riser emerges and a generous 2.5-inch wide shoot-through
+the bow to shoot it, however, the true nature of the Liberty I’s riser emerges and a generous 2.5-inch wide shoot-

-astonishingly short and amazingly light in weight.
+rendered astonishingly short and amazingly light in weight.
 On my scale, the Liberty I weighed just 2.3 pounds.

 Blend 20.5 inches in length with 2.3 pounds and you have a compound bow that carries like no full-power